Welcome to my

-I’ve divided this series into two sets of posts:
+I’ve divided this series into three sets of posts:

-- The second (the 102 series) dives into Ethereum—the #2 most popular cryptocurrency—as well as some more intermediate and advanced concepts.
+- The second (the 201 set) dives into Ethereum—the #2 most popular cryptocurrency—as well as some more intermediate concepts.
 In my opinion, the Ethereum ecosystem is not only where there’s more money to be made, but also more opportunity for major innovation, creativity, and societal transformation.
 In this set, we’ll cover some Ethereum use cases you might have heard about (but are commonly misunderstood) like NFT’s.

 Cryptocurrency 101 series (i.e., core principles and Bitcoin):